 Dear RHESSI Collaborators,

-solar disk spotless.
-The new target region shall be the
+and is now spotless.
+The associated decaying plage region shall be the

 expected at this time.